Motorcycle Stunts: The Great, the Dumb, the Painful

 Our next video is more of a compilation, but all of the stunts in it come from Joe Molina and members of his stunt riding crew.
 There’s a little bit more of a professional polish to this video than to some of the others that appear in this space, at least as far as the editing is concerned.
 And for the most part, these guys seem to be goofing off more than really trying to wow the crowd, but even goofing off can be entertaining if the goofers-off are talented enough.
 Here’s the video:

 Next up we have another motorcycle stunt bundle pack, this one running a relatively epic length of over four minutes.
-It starts off by covering a lot of your basic wheelies and whatnot, but gets a lot more entertaining as the minutes go on, eventually moving to stunts on the open road.
+It starts off by covering a lot of your basic wheelies and whatnot, but gets a lot more entertaining as the minutes go on.
 But don’t be fooled, these guys are very concerned about safety.
 You can tell they are because they’re wearing helmets and everything.
 Check it out, and remember that it probably still wouldn’t be a very good idea for you try any of these stunts on your own, helmet or no:

-Well, I’ve tried to put this next part off for as long as possible (except for that one with the camera guy), but it seems like there’s just no more putting it off – it’s time to start watching motorcycle stunts gone wrong.
+Well, I’ve tried to put this next part off for as long as possible, but it seems like there’s just no more putting it off – it’s time to start watching motorcycle stunts gone wrong.
 This next video is an almost 3-minute compilation of various would-be motorcycle stunts gone horribly wrong.
 Well, maybe not “horribly” wrong, maybe more like “hilariously” wrong, or barring that “entertainingly” wrong.
 The point is, they’ve gone wrong.
 Take a look, after all, as long as they didn’t go “fatally” wrong it’s OK for you to laugh at them:

 Now we’re going to move onto some motorcycle stunts that still went wrong, but went wrong in much more spectacular ways.
-First up we have an impressive motorcycle stunt that appears to take place in some kind of circus.
+First up we have an impressive motorcycle stunt that was filmed at a Michigan circus.
 Well, it would have been impressive, if someone had remembered to check the rafters for any stray wires.
 As it happened, one of the poor motorcycle stunt drivers at this circus took off like an airplane and was on track to hit the other ramp on the opposite side, when he hits a wire that somebody forgot to move hanging from the top of the tent.
 Ouch:

 I guess that’s enough mayhem and disaster for one post.
 Let’s finish things off with an incredible stunt that was pulled without a hitch.
 It involves not just a motorcycle jump, but a biplane as well.
 The motorcycle is going higher than a motorcycle normally does, and the biplane is flying lower than a biplane should.
 Together, and with perfect timing, they do both of these things at the same time without running into each other.
 If you like motorcycle stunts, you’ll have to admit that this one is a thing of beauty.
 Here it is: